ChristopherRush/weather/README.md

 sudo apt-get install python3-flask
 ```

+Flask had a specific file structure that needs to be met in order for all the files to be located for the web server.
+Here is the file structure in its simplest terms:

+- app.py
+- config.py
+- requirements.txt
+  - static/
+    - css/
+  - templates
+    - index.html

+For further information visit (http://exploreflask.com/en/latest/organizing.html)

 ### Weather Station install

 To download the weather station project files to your Raspberry Pi type the following in the terminal window: